bbabcock1990/atlaswerks.com/_posts/2021-05-06-Azure-Functions-URL-Redirect.md

 ## Background

 <span class="background">Recently I was tasked with finding a cloud native solution that would allow incoming URL requests to be redirected to another URL destination.
-The cloud native solution had to be cost effective, require minimal configuration, and handle hundreds of request per day.
+The cloud native solution had to be cost effective, require minimal configuration, and handle hundreds of request per day.</span>

 Enter **Azure Functions**.